Register Your Company in Vietnam

 Yes.
 Under Article 12 of the Enterprise Law 2020 (59/2020/QH14), every enterprise must have at least one legal representative who resides in Vietnam.
 If they leave the country for more than 30 consecutive days, they must authorize another resident to act on their behalf (Article 12, Clause 3).
 The legal representative bears personal liability for the company's legal compliance.
 For first-time investors without a Vietnam-based individual, we advise on appointment options including existing team members or professional director services.

 Your registered address must be a physical location in Vietnam — not a PO box.
 Acceptable options include a dedicated office, a serviced office, or even a virtual office with a physical reception point.
 The address must match on all documents (IRC, ERC, seal, tax code).
 Changing your address later requires an amendment to both the IRC and ERC.
-We offer Office Lease Assistance to help you find a compliant location that meets DPI requirements.
+We offer Office Lease Assistance to help you find a compliant location that meets Department of Finance (formerly DPI) requirements.

 The core dossier includes: (1) IRC application form, (2) Investment project proposal, (3) Parent company's Certificate of Incorporation (consularized and translated), (4) Audited financial statements of the parent company, (5) Passport copies of investors and the designated legal representative, (6) Company charter, (7) Member list (for multi-member LLC), and (8) Office lease agreement.
 All foreign-language documents must be consularized by the Vietnamese Embassy and officially translated per Decree 111/2011/NĐ-CP (as amended by Decree 196/2025).